Ernest-000/Beauvoir/README.md

 *You can define your own CMake build target and compiler by changing "BVR_GENERATOR" and "BVR_CC" (or "BVR_CXX") variables in either of those files.*

 ### Install
-In order to install Beauvoir to your project directory, you can Cmake
+In order to install Beauvoir to your project directory, you can use Cmake
 - To create MinGW Makefiles
 ```Sh
 cmake . -G="MinGW Makefiles" -DCMAKE_INSTALL_PREFIX="./build"